r-windows/docs/rtools40.md

 Find out more at the [pacman website](https://wiki.archlinux.org/index.php/pacman).

-## Compiling R Packages with Custom Flags
+## Compiling R packages with custom Flags

-Some older R packages do not use the correct flags by default and need a little help.
+Some R packages do not use the correct flags by default and need a little help.
 You can pass additional compiler and linker flags by setting these environment variables:

  - `LOCAL_CPPFLAGS`: custom C/C++ flags passed when compiling
  - `LOCAL_LIBS`: custom flags when linking